| I discovered electronics in 1963, when I was eleven,

 No evidence has ever come to light indicating that Frye married or

+had children.
 Quite a few Fryes lived in west-central Indiana, and some even in

 Logansport.
 This has caused some confusion: There was another John